NiklasPhabian/dissertation/C2_Software.md

 The remainder of the paper will discuss the following topics:

 1. A brief summary of STARE and its capabilities for evaluating spatial coincidence.
-2. The STARE base library and its Python bindings pystare, which stand at the bottom of our software stack.
+2. The STARE base library and its Python bindings PySTARE, which stand at the bottom of our software stack.
 3. Software to convert collections of remote sensing data from legacy/conventional representations to STARE representations (STAREMaster).
 5. A high-level data abstraction and processing API (STAREPandas).
 6. Storage mechanisms and backends for geospatial data in STARE representation (STARELite, PostSTARE, STAREPods).